cove9988/python-pip-remote/README.md

 access that is running an OS that is different than the remote OS.

-This is useful, for example, if you want to create a Python installation for Ubuntu on a remote server from your Mac Book laptop.
+This is useful, for example, if you want to create a Python installation with a pip mirror on a remote CentOS server from your Mac Book laptop.

 If the local OS and the remote OS are the same, you can simply build python locally and rsync it over.